 Banks and similar institutions often walk a fine line between safeguarding employees’ data privacy and securing their business-related communications.
 However, with the right solution, companies can secure both sides without violating user privacy or increasing the risks of digital communication.

 What companies need is a compliance and governance solution that empowers them to automate regulatory reviews, and detect and flag non-compliance without viewing private messages and missives.
-Such a solution should be able to isolate business-related messaging from private threads and chats, monitor and archive violations, and send alerts to teams and regulatory agencies within and out of the company.
+Specifically, new SEC compliance mandates demand a solution that can isolate business-related messaging from private threads and chats, monitor and archive violations, and send alerts to teams and regulatory agencies within and out of the company.
 These archives should be ready to access and review anytime, which will help any investigations that follow, without ever needing to expose private and sensitive information from the employee/executive in question.

 Crucially, coverage should extend to every device, across social and mobile chat.
 This way, whatever apps employees are using can be folded into company oversight.
 The reality of communications can be embraced rather than resisted, and companies can protect themselves.